-Mr. McCaig is the Chairman of the board of directors and Chief Executive Officer of the Trimac Group of Companies.
+Mr. McCaig is the Chairman of the board of directors of the Trimac Group of Companies, of which he was CEO until December 31, 2015.
 Mr. McCaig has been a director of Potash Corporation of Saskatchewan since January 2001 and a director of Bantrel Company since 2000, becoming its Chairman in December 2007.
 Mr. McCaig is also a director and co-owner of the Calgary Flames Hockey Club.
 Mr. McCaig holds a degree in economics from Harvard University, a law degree from Osgoode Hall Law School, and a Master of Science in Management degree from Stanford University.

-Board and committee memberships: Meeting attendance during 2014: Board of Directors (8) Governance and Nominating Committee (9) Compensation Committee (10) 6 of 6 1 of 2 (appointed a member on March 4, 2014) 4 of 4 (appointed a member on March 4, 2014) Securities held: (1) held: (1) 50,000 Common Shar 2,231 RSUs 1,201 DSUs Complies with share ownership requirements?
+Board and committee memberships: Meeting attendance during 2015: Board of Directors Governance and Nominating Committee Compensation Committee Review Committee 7 of 8 3 of 3 9 of 9 7 of 7 Securities held: (1) 50,743 Common Shares 4,974 RSUs 4,687 DSUs Complies with share ownership requirements?
 Yes